Tibial nerve dysfunction

 - EMG (a recording of electrical activity in muscles)

 - Nerve biopsy

 - Nerve conduction tests (recording of electrical activity along the nerve)

-Surgery to enlarge the tarsal tunnel or transfer the nerve helps reduce pressure on the tibial nerve.
-This may help some people.
+- Surgery to enlarge the tarsal tunnel or transfer the nerve may help reduce pressure on the tibial nerve.

-Untreated, tibial nerve dysfunction may lead to the following:
+Untreated, tarsal tunnel syndrome may lead to the following:

 - Deformity of the foot (mild to severe)

 - Movement loss in the toes (partial or complete)